 The module contains a one-time programmable memory (OTP) used to store configuration settings, which will not be programmed into the device OTP automatically.
 The STORE_USER_ALL(0x15) commands must be used to commit the current settings are transferred from RAM to OTP as device defaults.

 Note: The one-time programmable memory (OTP) has limited storing times, frequent use of STORE_USER_ALL command can lead to memory space exhaustion.
-Remaining available memory is displayed in Flex Power Designer.
-To retrieve OTP memory MFR_FLEX_FIRMWARE_CMD (0xE0) can be used, see section OTP Memory Check.

 OPERATING INFORMATION: PRODUCT SPECIFIC FEATURES